 Aspiration and Will

-Students and candidates for initiation are called ‘aspirants’.
+Candidates for initiation are called ‘aspirants’.
 It is necessary, and always has been, for spiritual aspirants to seek truth above all else and to seek that truth as wholly outside of and beyond the person, the self.
 We must define our terms.
 What is aspiration?
-A modern dictionary is not much use here as the first definition will be something like ‘ambition of achieving something’, which is the materialist explanation of the word.
+A modern dictionary is no use here as the first definition will be something like ‘ambition of achieving something’, which is the purely materialist explanation of the word.
 Typically it removes all sense of any spiritual meaning that could be applied.
 Ambition throws the whole matter straight back on to the self, the perceived needs and desires of the person—the person who, in the present context, is not initiated.
-The Latin root, aspirare, suits our purpose much better, for it means to breathe.
+The Latin root, aspirare, suits our purpose much better, for it means ‘to breathe’.
 This may refer to both inhalation and exhalation, so we first must examine what kind of air we breathe.

 The present generations were born into the darkest of dark ages.
 They have been hypnotised from the day they were born.
 Materialism is the air they breathe, food they eat, and water they drink.
 They indoctrinate others without even knowing it.
-The very thoughts they have, which they imagine to be their own, are the death-dealing weapons of the force of that which Guénon termed anti-initiation.
-They are the product of a wordless aeon, which means that generations are now born that have no logos, no mind in any real sense of the word.
-Our so-called education systems suppress all independence of thought or expression, and yet they pretend to develop the individual.
-These systems are perpetuated because they are a reliable form of brainwashing, rigorously applied to every young person and continued through to so-called higher education.
-The sole aim is to produce efficient units of productivity.
+The very thoughts they have, which they imagine to be their own, are the product of social engineering—which means that generations are now born that have no logos, no possibility of intellect in the real sense of what that means.
+So-called education systems suppress all independence of thought and expression yet they pretend to develop the individual.
+These systems are perpetuated because they are a reliable form of brainwashing that is rigorously applied to every young person and continued through to so-called higher education.
+The sole aim is to produce obedient and efficient units of productivity.
 None of these systems encourage thought in any real sense.

 It is a tragedy that the world we live in today discourages contemplation, even ruthlessly suppresses it.
 The machine-world of humans does not require that people think, only that they do as they are told, as obedient slaves.
 The most frequent complaint from our students is that they simply do not have enough time.
 And yet time is not a commodity, it is not even a thing in itself!
 What they really mean is that they are the slaves of a machine that controls every aspect of what they vainly think of as their ‘life’, from the moment they are born to the moment they die.
 Much that is commonly termed ‘occultism’ is no more than ordinary hypnotism.
 Such hypnotism is now the work of advertising agencies, media barons, governments and corporations.
 That kind of ‘black magic’ is by now a perfectly ordinary thing.

-2. ‘Double-think’ was a term coined by George Orwell in his novel, 1984, based on the world situation of 1948.
+1. ‘Double-think’ was a term coined by George Orwell in his novel, 1984, based on the world situation of 1948.
 The novel has been misunderstood and misrepresented ever since.
 It was not a dystopian fantasy but a disguised factual narrative based on Orwell’s experience of working for the BBC propaganda department.
-In the novel, he called this the Ministry of Truth, because the department’s sole purpose was to disseminate misinformation.
+In the novel, he called this the Ministry of Truth; the department’s sole purpose was to disseminate misinformation.
 ‘Truth’ changed on a daily basis.
 That situation has not changed, in fact it has got worse, for it is greatly facilitated by new technologies.

 Related articles: Crisis of the Modern World Revisited

-© Oliver St. John 2020
+© Oliver St. John 2020, 2021